AidanMayhue/ml_3021_project/pre_analysis_plan/readme.md

 5. **Success Metrics** (1 paragraph)
    * How will we know that the the model is working?
 What metrics are we using?
+  Brian:
+  Whether or not the approach/model “works” will be based on the r2 coefficent of determination of the multiple linear regression, as well as the root mean squared error of the predicted freedom score values.
+The r2 value will be used to determine the extent to which the freedom score of a country can be explained by its economic and demographic factors.
+The RMSE will be used to measure how far off the freedom scores predicted by the MLR are from the actual freedom scores.
+If the model is successful, we would expect to see an r2 value greater than 0.5, along with an RMSE in or below the range of 10-15.
+The degree of success of the model would vary for r2 and RMSE values outside of these ranges, with lower r2 values and higher RMSE values indicating a worse/less sucessful model.

 6. **Anticipated Challengess** (1 paragraph)